In researching each individual company or security, Emerald’s analysts utilize this proprietary 10‐step process.

 Publish an internal research report summarizing the company's business, competitive advantages, management strengths/weaknesses, growth drivers and risks, as well as stating investment conclusions and recommendations.

 Communicate, Communicate, Communicate.

-The entire research team meets formally twice per week and informally on an ongoing basis with the portfolio management team to discuss the fundamentals of all current and potential holdings.
+The entire research team meets formally once a week and informally on an ongoing basis with the portfolio management team to discuss the fundamentals of all current and potential holdings.
 Internal discussions are held throughout the process.